foreverphoenix/the-phoenix-flavour/README.md

 Thankfully there is **Wabbajack**, an auto installer that helps you re-create a more experienced modder’s setup on your computer with minimal effort.
 If you do decide to go down that route, I recommend reading (or at least skimming through) the "Introduction to Modding" section before installing [Wabbajack](https://www.wabbajack.org/).

-> By the way - my own guide, The Phoenix Flavour, is also available as a Wabbajack installer.
+> My own guide, The Phoenix Flavour, is also available as a Wabbajack installer.

 # Discord